open-oni/open-oni/docker/README.md

     export APP_URL=http://oregonnews.uoregon.edu

 You may want to put that in your `~/.profile` or equivalent so you don't forget to set it.
-As a convenience if you are using `docker-machine` on Windows or OS X and have named your virtual machine `default` then `dev.sh` will attempt to set APP_URL using using the virtual machine's IP address
+As a convenience if you are using `docker-machine` on Windows or OS X and have named your virtual machine `default` then `dev.sh` will attempt to set APP_URL using using the virtual machine's IP address.
+Note that this may or may not work, and the only indication of failure (right now) is that images won't show up.
+If you don't see images, try exporting APP_URL explictitly.

-Now run [`./dev.sh`](dev.sh) which will set up all the containers in order, and makes sure the app is ready to run.
+Now run [`./docker/dev.sh`](dev.sh) from the root of this project.
+This will set up all the containers in order, and make sure the app is ready to run.

 For Linux users who can't (or don't want to) expose port 80, the environment variable `DOCKERPORT` will override the default of using port 80.

 ### Manual setup